marlinprotocol/interface-v2/test/docs.md

 By default playwright tests runs on Chromium. to configure/install more browser refer to [Playwright Docs](https://playwright.dev/docs/browsers)

+### Setting up cache.
+running the script `npm run test:integration` will create .cache-synpress folder which will have cache for wallet setup files (named as [file-name].setup.js).

+For the first time, you'll need to run the development server separately and then run `npm run test:integration`. after that no need to run the development server separately.

+### Config
+configuration for playwright can be found in playwright.config.js

 ### Learn more about playwright and synpress
 https://synpress.io/
 https://playwright.dev/